NikKowPHP/social-brain/appendix-c.md

 ### **Appendix C: The 30-Day Conductor's Challenge**

-The sheer number of protocols in this book can feel overwhelming.
+The sheer number of practices in this book can feel overwhelming.
 This is a normal reaction.
 The goal is not to master every tool at once, but to build a foundational practice that grows over time.
-This 30-day challenge is designed to combat "protocol overload" by giving you a structured, week-by-week path to internalizing the most critical skills.
+This 30-day challenge is designed to combat "practice overload" by giving you a structured, week-by-week path to internalizing the most critical skills.

 Think of this as your guided ascent.
 Each week, you will focus on one new core skill while continuing to practice the ones you've already learned.